netxms/netxms-doc/admin/object-management.rst

    * - Disable Object Tool
      - If chosen, tool is not shown in node menu.

 Server Script
 ~~~~~~~~~~~~~

-:guilabel:`Server Script` tool can be used to execute NXSL script form :guilabel:`Script Librarry`.
+:guilabel:`Server Script` tool can be used to execute NXSL script form :guilabel:`Script Library`.
-This fool provide full renge of capabilities that are available thought NXSL scripting.
+This fool provide full range of capabilities that are available thought NXSL scripting.

 .. figure:: _images/obj_tool_script.png
    :scale: 65%